CosmosSoul/CosmosSoul/README.md

 - 👋 Hi, I’m @CosmosSoul
 - 👀 I’m interested in ...
 Educational Game Development
 - 🌱 I’m currently learning ...
-Javascript and Git
+C#, Unity3D, Javascript and Git
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...